microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/GettingStarted.md

 # Getting Started
-An adaptive card is nothing more then a serialized json object of a card object model.
+An Adaptive Card is nothing more than a JSON-serialized card object model.

 ## Basic layout
 To understand the object model which is represented by the json it is useful to understand the basic architecture of a card.
 A card is made up of containers of elements, actions.
 These are stacked vertically unless there is an ColumnSet element which allows you to define a collection of containers that live side by side.